pernillefro/OptiFeed/README.md

 ## Project Overview

 **OptiFeed** is a Flask-based API designed to predict the optimal amount of feed required for fish farming based on various environmental and fish-specific sensor data.
-The project uses a machine learning model (RandomForestRegressor) to analyze the sensor data and provide predictions.
-The API also includes functionality to retrain the model periodically based on new sensor inputs.
+The project supports model training and utilisation using IBM Machine Learning or Watson Studio, offering flexibility.
+Additionally, the API includes functionality to periodically retrain the model with updated sensor data, ensuring predictions remain accurate over time.

 This MVP uses **Retool** to handle the API front-end interface, making it easy to visualize, monitor, and interact with the model predictions and sensor data.